kujenga/curves/README.md

 ###
 - When an object is selected, the user may hold down 'A' to add control points to the selected object by clicking.
 [5 pts]
+- When no keys are pressed and the user presses the mouse button, the object at the mouse cursor (if there is any) becomes selected.
+[15 pts if this works approximately, (*) 25 pts if this works exactly]
+    - implement line clipping, and clip objects to a small window around the cursor (knowledge-hungry student's way)
+    - use OpenGL selection mode (OpenGL expert way)
 - Support Catmull-Clark subdivision curves, created by clicking control points while holding key 'C'.
 [20 pts]
 - Support dragging control points of the selected curve.
 [10 pts]